Meiko (American singer): 2014–2016: Breakthrough with Dear You

-2018–present
+2018–present: Cover songs and recent developments

 On January 26, 2018, Meiko released a cover of The Cranberries single "Zombie" through the independent label Chesky Records.
 The track will also be featured on Meiko's Playing Favorites album, due out on May 25, 2018, through Chesky Records.

 On March 16, 2018, Meiko released another song called "Back in the Game" through the independent label WAX Ltd.

 May 25, 2018 saw the release of Meiko's Playing Favorites album through independent label Chesky Records.
 The 12-song collection of live cover songs debuted at No. 17 on the Billboard Heat seekers Albums Chart.
 It was released on limited-edition pink vinyl on December 14, 2018.

 On December 7, 2018, Meiko released a new holiday single called "Merry Christmas Wherever You Are".

 Meiko independently released a new original single titled "Gimme Gimme" on April 26, 2019.

 She released a full new album on May 21, 2019, called In Your Dreams.

 She released a three-song EP on May 26, 2020, called "Weird World".